gaverhae/misc/dev/gity/README.md

   [Rust] seems more interesting to learn than [Go], though I know [Go]'s story around cross-compilation and standalone, native executables is pretty stellar.
 [Neutralino] is the only one that mentions first-class support for [extensions], i.e. the ability to write your backend in any language.
+See [this comparison][webcomp] for more details.
 - **Jank.** [Jank] is meant to be a dialect of Clojure hosted in the C++ ecossytem rather than the JVM.
 On paper this seems like the perfect fit, but unfortunately the project does not seem quite mature enough yet.